Foreign Policy Concept for 2014 – 2020 Republic of Kazakhstan

 Regulatory framework for implementation of the Concept will also include soon-to-be signed international treaties with foreign countries and international organizations.

-- 16.10.2017Remarks by Deputy Minister of Foreign Affairs of the Republic of Kazakhstan Roman Vassilenko at a meeting of the Berlin Eurasian Club (4th October 2017, Brussels)
+- 11.12.2017Statement by the Ministry of Foreign Affairs of the Republic of Kazakhstan on the status of the city of Jerusalem

 IBAN DE 54 1007 0000 0238165501